kento/TEZip/docs/index.rst

    :widths: 10, 25, 15

-   "First parameter", The directory path containing the training images to be dumped into the Hkl file. ,"./data" "Second parameter", Directory path to output Hkl file ,"./data_hkl"
+   "First parameter", The directory path containing the training images to be dumped into the Hkl file. ,"./data" "Second parameter", Directory path to output Hkl file. ,"./data_hkl" "-v", "| Specifies the path of the directory used for verification among the directories specified in the first argument.Without this option, randomly determined. ", "-v ./data/sequence_1"

 As an execution example, the following command is used to dump to hkl.